Did you Know?

 Students should have their Student Identification Cards in their possession at all times when operating the motor vehicle in the event they are asked by law enforcement to produce evidence of their student status.

-Questions regarding Non-Resident Motor Vehicle Registrations may be addressed to E-Mail or by contacting this office at (402) 471-3918.
+Questions regarding Non-Resident Motor Vehicle Registrations may be addressed by email or by phone at (402) 471-3918.